holochain/holochain-rust/doc/holochain_101/src/zome/entry_type_definitions.md

 Use of this technique can help you write clean, modular code.

-If you want to look closely at a complete example of the use of `entry!` in a Zome, check out the [API reference TODO place link](), or the ["app-spec" example app TODO place link]().
+If you want to look closely at a complete example of the use of `entry!` in a Zome, check out the [API reference](https://developer.holochain.org/api/0.0.3/hdk/macro.entry.html), or the ["app-spec" example app](https://github.com/holochain/holochain-rust/blob/v0.0.3/app_spec/zomes/blog/code/src/post.rs).

 #### Summary
 This is still a pretty minimal Zome, since it doesn't have any functions yet, and the most basic `genesis` behaviour, so read on to learn about how to work with those aspects of `define_zome!`.